Laguerre-Freud Equations for the Generalized Charlier, Generalized Meixner and Gauss Hypergeometric Orthogonal Polynomials: Abstract

 \section{Abstract}

-The Cholesky factorization of the moment matrix is considered for the generalized Charlier, generalized Meixner and generalized Hahn of type I discrete orthogonal polynomials.
-For the generalized Charlier we present an alternative derivation of the Laguerre--Freud relations found by Smet and Van Assche.
-Third order and second order order nonlinear ordinary differential equations are found for the recursion coefficient $\gamma_n$.
-Laguerre--Freud relations are also found for the generalized Meixner case, which are compared with those of Smet and Van Assche.
-Finally, the generalized Hahn of type I discrete orthogonal polynomials are studied as well, and Laguerre-Freud equations are found and the differences with the equations found by Dominici and by Filipuk and Van Assche are given.
+The Cholesky factorization of the moment matrix is considered for the generalized Charlier, generalized Meixner, and Gauss hypergeometric discrete orthogonal polynomials.

+For the generalized Charlier, we present an alternative derivation of the Laguerre-Freud relations found by Smet and Van Assche.
+Third-order and second-order nonlinear ordinary differential equations are found for the recursion coefficient $\gamma_n$, that happen to be forms of the Painlevé $\text{deg-P}_{\text V}$ in disguise.
+Laguerre-Freud relations are also found for the generalized Meixner case, which are compared with those of Smet and Van Assche.

+Finally, the Gauss hypergeometric discrete orthogonal polynomials, also known as generalized Hahn of type I, are also studied.
+Laguerre-Freud equations are found, and the differences with the equations found by Dominici and by Filipuk and Van Assche are provided.

 \subjclass{42C05,33C45,33C47}